 1. Research the Diet

 The keto diet comes with a strict set of rules you just have to follow if you want keto to do its magic.
+Be sure to take the time to learn how to do the keto diet right.
 One of these rules is limiting carbohydrates, usually to fewer than 50g per day.
 You also need to up your fat intake to stay well-nourished.
 Another important thing is to keep your protein intake moderate since too much protein can kick you out of ketosis.
 There are countless other nuances to going keto you’ll learn during your keto journey.

 A good way to start your research is by reading keto blogs and checking out online low-carb communities.
 The most reliable sources of information, however, include scientific journals and educative books like The Ketogenic Bible by Jacob Wilson and Ryan Lowery or The Keto Diet by Leanne Vogel.

 Your fridge and pantry are probably filled with foods not allowed on a keto diet like pasta, rice, beans, sugar, and potatoes.
 You’ll need to replace those with keto-friendly ingredients like butter, coconut oil, bacon, avocados, and coconut flour.
 Since you’ll likely be making the majority of your keto meals at home, it’s a good idea to stock up on ingredients for the first week or month.

 Since keto isn’t very forgiving with diet mishaps, you’ll have to plan what you need to buy.
 Research keto diet foods and add them to your shopping list.
 Make sure to include keto staples like almond and coconut flour, almond milk, and butter, since these are fairly versatile in keto cooking.